Frequently Asked Questions

 3. What is Out of the Blue?

 This two-storey overwater dining destination near Cinema Paradiso, and is home to a bar and unique selection of restaurants.
 The ultra-exclusive Once Upon a Table, our unique take on a chef’s table, hosts guest residencies from some of the world’s most celebrated culinary talent.
-Our sushi counter, So Hands On, is a partnership between Soneva and Chef Kenji Gyoten, Japan’s youngest-ever three-starred sushi master.
+So Hands On, our sushi counter sees someone of the world's best sushi masters behind its sake-polished Japanese pine, known as 'hinoki', counter top.
+The intimate five-seater sushi counter lets you experience the chef's dextrous skills up close.
 Enjoy al fresco teppanyaki at So Bespoke, or dine all day on the finest flavours from across Asia at Out of the Blue by Sobah.

 4. Which restaurants are included in the Half and Full Board meal plans?